Managing Loki labels and structured metadata

 </label>

-Then you can set one or more key-value labels to any specific log line using LabelMarker
+Then you can set one or more key-value pairs to any specific log record's metadata using StructuredMetadataMarker

 :